butorov/sentry-telegram/README.md

 2. After you have created a bot, copy the Bot API token and paste it into the "Bot API token" field on the plugin configuration page.
 3. In the Receivers field, you need to specify the list of Telegram users and/or groups that will receive notifications.
    You can specify multiple receivers, each on a new line.
 You can use user/chat IDs, **but not usernames**.
-   - to obtain the user ID, use can use one of the bots that can provide you with your user ID.
+   - To obtain the user ID, use can use one of the bots that can provide you with your user ID.
      For example, [this one](https://t.me/getmyid_bot) or [this one](https://t.me/raw_data_bot) (I don't have any relation to these bots) or any other, which you trust.
      Of course, you can use your own Bot API token to obtain the user ID.
-   - to obtain the chat ID the easies way is to use "Share" button in the Telegram and get the chat ID from the link.
+   - To obtain the chat ID the easies way is to use "Share" button in the Telegram app and get the chat ID from the link.
      For example, if you share the chat with yourself, you will get the link like `https://t.me/c/123456789`.
      The chat ID in this case is `-123456789`.
      According to the Telegram Bot API requirements, you need to specify the chat ID with the minus sign (`-`) at the beginning.
-   - if you have a chat with Topics, you can get the chat ID from the link as well.
+   - If you have a chat with Topics, you can get the chat ID from the link as well.
 You need to share the particular Topic.
      For example, if you got a link `https://t.me/c/123456789/5`, the chat ID is `123456789` and the Topic ID is `5`.
      The receiver in this case will be `-123456789/5`.
    - Don't forget that all the receivers should allow the bot to send messages to them.